 What challenges are you working on in your writing this week, or what resources have helped you find clarity toward your goals?
 We’d love to hear from you — share your thoughts or links in the comments.

 * * * * *

-If you like this blog, be sure to click the WordPress +follow button, or via email or Bloglovin options in the sidebar if you don’t have a WordPress account.
+If you like this blog, be sure to click the WordPress +follow button, or follow via email or Bloglovin options in the sidebar if you don’t have a WordPress account.
 You can find me on Twitter @elissafield or on Facebook.
-I love to connect with readers and writers,

 - Scan summaries of the links shared on all Friday Links posts: hover over individual post-titles listed on the Links & Where to Find Me page